quzo81814351/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clear and concise solutions.
 Avoid unnecessary complexity; it breeds bugs and hinders maintainability.
 Always remember that code is written once but read and maintained many times over.
 Optimize for readability and modularity to enhance collaboration and future development."

 In practice, this means choosing the right tools and libraries for the task, following established design patterns, writing self-documenting code, and constantly refactoring to keep your codebase clean and efficient.
 It also involves embracing version control, automated testing, and continuous integration to ensure quality and minimize regressions.

+# 2024-02-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clean, simple code that's easy to read, understand, and maintain.
+Complexity invites bugs and scalability issues.
+Embrace Occam's razor, reduce unnecessary abstractions, and remember that good code isn't just about what you write, but how easily others (and future you) can reason about it."

+Translation:
+In the realm of programming today, the guiding principle to keep in mind is that simplicity is the highest form of sophistication.
+When coding, aim to create clean and straightforward code that's effortless to read, comprehend, and update.
+Excessive complexity often leads to errors and challenges in scalability.
+Adopt the principle of Occam's razor by minimizing superfluous abstractions, and bear in mind that high-quality code isn't merely about what you write; it's also about how effortlessly others (and your future self) can make sense of it.